 Video: Even though he’s $84,000 in the hole.
 Today – despite Sean’s preexisting condition, the Recchis have good health insurance, because in 2013 they signed up for Obamacare.
 So now they have total coverage, 100 percent subsidized by taxpayers.

 Lesley Stahl: So Obamacare has passed.
 MD Anderson goes to give someone Rituxan, are they still charging $13,700?

 Steven Brill: They probably are if you don’t have insurance.

 If you do have insurance – through Obamacare or otherwise, prices would in most cases, be negotiated down.
 What about the Recchis’ $84,000 bill at MD Anderson in Houston?
 It would most likely not be negotiated down because they signed up for Medicaid under Obamacare in Ohio, which is not recognized in Texas.

 ObamaCare Facts Opinion: As we mentioned above about the fact that being insured under the ACA helps prevent the consumer from paying the high costs.
-It doesn’t however address the fact that the base cost is still very high.
-No junk plans, means less bankruptcy for uncovered costs and rejected claims.
+It doesn’t, however, address the fact that the base cost is still very high.
+No junk plans mean less bankruptcy for uncovered costs and rejected claims.
 There are many consumer protections and lots of insurer regulations in the ACA.